fabioeloche/wef_quiz/README.md

 - **Lighthouse Testing**: Used Google Chrome's Lighthouse to verify performance and accessibility.
    - Result for index.html
 ![Lighthouse Testing](assets/images/lighthouseresult.png)
+- **JSHint Testing**: Used JSHint to ensure code quality and detect potential issues.
+   - Result for script.js: Passed with 5 warnings for unused variables, which are used in `index.html`.
+Overall, the test was successful.

 ## Deployment